-- (f) If requested by an individual making a disclosure under this subsection, the Legislative Equity Officer or offsite process counselor shall refrain from making a confidential record of the identity of the individual making the disclosure.
-The officer or counselor shall explain the availability of this option to any individual making a disclosure under this subsection. - (g)(A) The Legislative Equity Officer[, on or before July 1, 2020,] shall establish and maintain a means for individuals to make disclosures under this subsection that are entirely anonymous, so that the Legislative Equity Officer or offsite process counselor cannot determine the identity of the individual making a disclosure using means described in this paragraph.
+17 (f) If requested by an individual making a disclosure under this sub-18 section, the Legislative Equity Officer or offsite process counselor shall re-19 frain from making a confidential record of the identity of the individual 20 making the disclosure.
+The officer or counselor shall explain the availability 21 of this option to any individual making a disclosure under this subsection.

+(g)(A) The Legislative Equity Officer, on or before July 1, 2020, shall establish a means for individuals to make disclosures under this subsection that are entirely anonymous, so that the Legislative Equity Officer or offsite process counselor cannot determine the identity of the individual making a disclosure using means described in this paragraph.
-(B) In the event of an anonymous disclosure made under this paragraph, paragraphs (d), (e) and

-(f) of this subsection do not apply.
+(B) In the event of an anonymous disclosure made under this paragraph, paragraphs (d), (e) and (f) of this subsection do not apply.

-(h) If the Legislative Equity Officer or offsite process counselor receives information concerning conduct that is inconsistent with a respectful workplace policy adopted by the Joint Committee on Conduct but that does not rise to the level of creating a hostile work environment or violating public accommodation law, the officer or counselor shall refer the reporter to the Human Resources Director.
+(h) If the Legislative Equity Officer or offsite process counselor receives information concerning conduct that is inconsistent with a respectful workplace policy adopted by the Joint Committee on Conduct but that does not rise to the level of creating a hostile work environment or violating public accommodation law, the officer shall refer the reporter to the Human Resources Director.

-(11) Conduct reports.
+4 (11) Conduct reports.

-- (a) Any individual who experiences behavior prohibited by this rule or observes behavior that is inconsistent with this rule may make a nonconfidential report of the behavior under this subsection within five years of the date the behavior occurred.
-A report made under this subsection shall be referred to as a conduct report. - (b) An appointing authority, including any member of the Legislative Assembly, shall promptly make a conduct report under this subsection if they have received information that they reasonably believe describes behavior that may be prohibited by this rule, have observed behavior that they reasonably believe may be prohibited by this rule or in any way have knowledge of behavior that they reasonably believe may be prohibited by this rule.
+5 (a) Any individual who experiences behavior prohibited by this rule or 6 observes behavior that is inconsistent with this rule may make a nonconfi-7 dential report of the behavior under this subsection within five years of the 8 date the behavior occurred.
+A report made under this subsection shall be 9 referred to as a conduct report.

+10 (b) An appointing authority, including any member of the Legislative 11 Assembly, shall promptly make a conduct report under this subsection if they 12 have received information that they reasonably believe describes behavior 13 that may be prohibited by this rule, have observed behavior that they rea-14 sonably believe may be prohibited by this rule or in any way have knowledge 15 of behavior that they reasonably believe may be prohibited by this rule.

-(c) A nonpartisan staff supervisor shall promptly make a conduct report under this subsection if they have received information that they reasonably believe describes behavior that may be prohibited by this rule, have observed behavior that they reasonably believe may be prohibited by this rule or in any way have knowledge of behavior that they reasonably believe may be prohibited by this rule.
+16 (c) A nonpartisan staff supervisor shall promptly make a conduct report 17 under this subsection if they have received information that they reasonably 18 believe describes behavior that may be prohibited by this rule, have observed 19 behavior that they reasonably believe may be prohibited by this rule or in 20 any way have knowledge of behavior that they reasonably believe may be 21 prohibited by this rule.